scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 By default, the International Standard Atmosphere :cite:`ISOCentralSecretary1975StandardAtmosphere` static atmospheric model is loaded.
-However, it is easy to set other models by importing data from different meteorological agencies public datasets, such as Wyoming Upper Air Soundings and ECMWF; or to set a customized atmospheric model based on user defined functions.
+However, it is easy to set other models by importing data from different meteorological agencies public datasets, such as Wyoming Upper Air Soundings and European Centre for Medium-Range Weather Forecasts (ECMWF); or to set a customized atmospheric model based on user defined functions.
 As RocketPy supports integration with different meteorological agencies datasets, it allows for a sophisticated definition of weather conditions including forecasts and historical reanalysis scenarios.